-This course introduces the student to setting priorities, communicating, planning and providing care for medical-surgical patients with multiple physiological and psychosocial needs in diverse health care settings.
+This course introduces the student to setting priorities, communicating, planning and providing care for medicalsurgical patients with multiple physiological and psychosocial needs in diverse health care settings.
 Students will learn health promotion, maintenance, and restoration.
 Opportunities to identify best practices from selected sources of current nursing evidence are provided.
 Students communicate with the interdisciplinary team to initiate plan of care and participate in quality improvement processes.
 Learning opportunities for this course include classroom and supervised clinical experiences.
 Upon successful course completion, students will be able to utilize clinical decision making and the nursing process to provide care for adults, from early adulthood through geriatrics.
+Prerequisite: NUR267 members of the interdisciplinary team and identify quality improvement processes that enhance patient outcomes.
+Learning opportunities for this course include classroom and supervised clinical experiences.
+Upon successful course completion, students will be able to utilize clinical decision making and nursing evidence to prioritize, communicate, plan and manage care for medical-surgical patients in diverse health care settings.